Foreward: “No Passes for You, Third-Party Participants”

 Who bedeviled us for not regularly attending church beside you–the haters, the condemners, the shamers, the blamers, the secondary harmers (God knows our absence from the church building isn’t only to protect ourselves from the abuser, but also to protect ourselves from you),

-Who criticized that teenager after she became a mother for not wanting her repeated molester to have unsupervised access to her child,
+Who criticized a victim of abuse for not wanting her repeated molester (who self-reported his acts as “horrendous”) to have unsupervised access to her child,

-Who condescendingly said the guy who targeted and touched this teenager multiple times wasn’t a real offender (because, we can only guess, they didn’t believe the teenager was a real person),
+Who condescendingly said the guy who used force to target, overcome, confine, and harm this teenager multiple times wasn’t a real offender (because, we can only guess, you didn’t believe the teenager was a real person),

-Who acted like it was normal for this abuser to give his child that teenager’s given name, and who, in the same breath, said she–his victim–slandered his name when she spoke truth out of reasonable concern (another tactic colluders use to cover up abuse),
+Who acted like it was normal for this abuser to give his child that teenager’s given name, and who, in the same breath, said she–his victim–slandered his name when she spoke truth out of reasonable concern (evidence of a coverup in-progress–let’s not call a pig a horse),

 Who questioned that teenager–now a grown woman–for waiting so long to talk when she was the one who spoke out then and now,